milanvo/ofp-server-query/readme.txt

 ------------------------------------------------------------------------------------------------------

 "ofpr.php" (class/library for querying OFP servers)
-"ofpquery.php" (example-file showing how to query, display results on a webpage).
+"serverqueries.php" (example-file showing how to query, display results on a webpage).
-"pixel1.gif" (1 pixel gif - black, for FANCY serverload graphics).
+"serverqueries_nuke.php" (example-file showing how to query, made especially for PHP-nuke) "pixel1.gif" (1 pixel gif - black, for FANCY serverload graphics).
 "pixel2.gif" (1 pixel gif - transparent, for FANCY serverload graphics).